-Cross check procedure
+Conclusions

 The source code was studied and matched with the proposal.
-The cross-check results of SVT16bit in AI matched with the experimental results reported in JVET-0084.
-The cross-check of other sequences and configuration are being conducted and will be confirmed when they are available.
+The cross-check results matched with the experimental results reported in JVET-0084 for SVT16, PQ422, and PQ444 sequences ((JVET-T0084_proposal_vs_anchor(exp1.xlsm))).
+The x-check has not been conducted for SVT12 sequences..
 The test was run using the test conditions defined in JVET-T0047 with extended precision enabled (--ExtendedPrecision=1).

-Results